cwtsaiai/TNASSE/README.md

 ## Download

 ### NAS-Bench-101
-download [nasbench_only108.tfrecord](https://github.com/google-research/nasbench) file and place it in searchspace folder.
+Download [nasbench_only108.tfrecord](https://github.com/google-research/nasbench) file and place it in searchspace folder.

 ### NAS-Bench-201
 Download [NAS-Bench-201-v1_1-096897.pth](https://github.com/D-X-Y/NAS-Bench-201) file and place it in searchspace folder.